 For example, Kastrup thinks he only has to answer the question, “How can [the universe] unfold according to patterns and regularities independent of our volition?”
 But in fact he has to answer the question, “Why should it even do that in the first place?”
 In other words, he doesn’t need any just-so story he can make up.
 Rather, he needs to make this observation a deductively probable outcome of his model.
 But he cannot do that without epicycling it death.
 Which tanks its probability.
 Contrary to what Kastrup later claims, physicalism is actually more parsimonious because it doesn’t need any ancillary hypotheses to explain this at all (much less hypotheses so finely tuned to exactly fit all the hyper-specific evidence).
 The mere simple proposition of physicalism logically entails this explanation.
 So why do we need another?

 And this problem is legitimately asymmetrical: physicalists do not need to predict specifically “quarks,” for example, because their model entails that it should be something like that at the basis of every solid thing we know; but idealism does not predict even that it should be something, which means the idealist does need to explain why, specifically, all matter reduces consistently to quarks.
 What need does any cosmic mindspace have for those?
-And how does it keep it that the same strange thing for everyone?
-Indeed, even when there aren’t observers (as the evidence “it’s quarks” extends into deep cosmic time).
-All cosmic history and direct human conscious experience could proceed entirely without quarks (or at least something akin)—unless, it can’t, which is physicalism.
+And how—indeed why—does it keep it that same strange thing for everyone?
+Yet it does that even when there aren’t observers (as the evidence “it’s quarks” extends into deep cosmic time).
+All cosmic history and direct human conscious experience could proceed entirely without quarks—unless, it can’t, which is physicalism.

 Likewise, when we get to asking questions like “What decided it would be that way?” and “What keeps it steady?” physicalism predicts it will be a fundamental physical ontology of some reductive kind (the ultimate units of existence will be extremely simple and not elaborately complex—whereas minds are elaborately complex).
 But idealism does not predict this.
 So how do you get it to, without making it elaborately complex?
 And that would be going in the wrong direction explanatorily.
 To explain one complex thing by appeal to an even more complex thing actually makes your explanation less probable.
 Whereas reductive explanations gain probability hand-over-fist.